M-o-a-T/moat/doc/spec_control.rst

 Control messages are defined as messages with a command byte of zero.
 Every bus participant *must* read all control messages.

-The message type is sent in the lower three bits of the message's first byte.
+The message type is sent in the top three bits of the message's first byte.
 The other five bits contain control-specific flags.

 Not all modes are defined for every control message type.